-4. The landlord submitted an affidavit with their application stating that they had served the tenant with the notice of hearing via prepaid registered mail ([REDACTED]) on 29-October- 2024 (LL#1).
-The respondent confirmed receipt of the document.
+4. The landlord submitted an affidavit with their application stating that they had served the tenant with the notice of hearing via pre-paid registered mail ([REDACTED]) on 5-February 2025 (LL#1).
+Canada Post tracking shows that the document was retrieved on 22-February and the tenant confirmed receipt of the document.
 In accordance with the Residential Tenancies Act, 2018 this is good service.
-5. There is a written month-to-month rental agreement which commenced on 1-September-2019.
-Rent is \$965.00 per month, due on the 1st day of each month.
-A security deposit of \$437.50 was paid on 28-August-2019 and is in the landlord's possession.
-6. The landlord amended the application to seek hearing expenses.
-The disposition of the security deposit shall be dealt with in this decision.
+5. There is a written month-to-month rental agreement which commenced on 1-November-2021.
+Rent is \$1000.00 per month, due on the 1st day of each month.
+A security deposit of \$437.50 was paid on 19-November-2021 and is in the landlord's possession.
+6. The landlord amended the application to seek hearing expenses and to have the security deposit applied against any monies owed.